DamnedAngel/MnemoSyne-X/README.md

     ;   - All registers
     ; ----------------------------------------------------------------

-**_mnemo_init** initializes MnemoSyne-X and must be called before any other accesses to the system.
+**_mnemo_init** initializes **MnemoSyne-X** subsystem and must be called before any other accesses to the system.
 If initialization succeeds, register A is set to 0.
 Any other value denotes a failure.

 ### _mnemo_finalize